uschmidt/uschmidt.github.io/download.md

 ## Translation files

-ProjectForge is 100% internationalized.
-Enable new languages by simply editing the translation file.
+<p class="uk-text-lead">ProjectForge is 100% internationalized.
+Enable new languages by simply editing the translation file.</p>

 Currently ProjectForge is available in the languages English and German.
 For enabling a new language you only need to enter your translations in the translation text file.
 Please choose one of the existing language files which you will use as a template for your translations.
 Please leave the i18n key untouched and change the translation right to the '=' character.
 This is the format of a translation file: